Using 35mm in 828 cameras

 Rolling the Film

 If you have some 828 backing paper, it is possible to roll some 35mm film into it.
 If you don't have the backing paper, I suggest you have fun with some expired film and keep the backing paper and spools.
+Or, you can make your own 828 backing paper.
 You will need about 44cm of 35mm film.
 This can be taken from a 35mm film canister.
 As 36 exposure 35mm film is about 155cm long, you should be able to get 3 rolls of 828 film from one canister of 35mm.